liweinan/liweinan.github.io/_posts/2017-04-10-multiple-application-support-in-jersey-and-comparing-it-with-resteasy-implementation.md

 ---
-title: Multiple Application Support In Jersey And Comparing It With RESTEasy Implementation
+title: "Multiple Application Support In Jersey And Comparing It With RESTEasy Implementation"
-abstract: Jersey supports multiple Application classes to be registered, on the other side currently RESTEasy doesn't support multiple Application classes deployment yet.
-In this article I'd like to give a brief introduction on Jersey implementation and compare it with RESTEasy current design.
+abstract: "Jersey supports multiple Application classes to be registered, on the other side currently RESTEasy doesn't support multiple Application classes deployment yet.
+In this article I'd like to give a brief introduction on Jersey implementation and compare it with RESTEasy current design."
 ---

 # {{ page.title }}